-Once you decide who is most qualified for the job, there are many steps you need to take to get the applicant hired and settled into the workplace.
-The following checklists and instructions explain what you or your HR contact need to do to complete the hiring process.
+Once you decide who is most qualified candidate for the job, there are steps you need to take to get the applicant hired and settled into the workplace.
+The following instructions explain what you or your department Human Resources (HR) contact need to do to complete the hiring process.

-Note: If you are interested in trimming down the number of standard employee processes that a hiring manager needs to complete for new employees, we strongly recommend that your new employee's first day of employment begin at New Employee Welcome and Orientation.
-Conducted by Human Resources (HR), this orientation is a one-stop-shop that provides your new employees with a comprehensive introduction to employment and benefits at The University of Texas at Austin and provides them with the opportunity to complete many items on the New Employee Checklist.
+We strongly recommend that your new employee's first day of employment begin at New Employee Welcome and Orientation.
+Conducted by Central HR, this orientation is a one-stop-shop that provides your new employees with a comprehensive introduction to employment and benefits at The University of Texas at Austin and provides them with the opportunity to complete many items on the New Employee Checklist.
 Register your new employee to begin their first day of employment at New Employee Orientation.

 1. What to Do as Soon as You Decide Whom to Hire